Can You Drink Hot Water While Pregnant?

 1. Can I drink hot water with honey while pregnant?

 Yes, you can certainly drink hot water with honey during pregnancy.
-Remember to consume hot water and honey in moderate amounts only for it to be safe during pregnancy.
+Remember to consume hot water and honey in moderate amounts only to be safe during pregnancy.

 2. Can a pregnant woman have a miscarriage from drinking hot water?